electron/electron/docs/api/browser-window.md

 Invalidates the window shadow so that it is recomputed based on the current window shape.

-`BrowserWindows` that are transparent and frameless can sometimes leave behind visual artifacts on macOS.
+`BrowserWindows` that are transparent can sometimes leave behind visual artifacts on macOS.
 This method can be used to clear these artifacts when, for example, performing an animation.

 #### `win.setHasShadow(hasShadow)`